 Aside from the ski Austria humble brag, the Salzburg mountain range lays claim to 150km of cross-country and racing trails, seven ski-touring routes and snow parks, two free ride parks, five toboggan runs and a dedicated ‘Nordic Park’.
 You can even learn how to ski-jump, which is one of my adventure goals.

-The new Saalfelden Nordic Park is a winter sports facility where alternative ski activities come together in one huge arena.
+The new Saalfelden Nordic Park is a winter sports facility where alternative ski activities come together in one colossal arena.
 You can slow down and ice-skate on Lake Ritzensee, take a horse-drawn sleigh ride around the area or build an igloo, or you can continue with the athletics.

-If, like me, you find yourself wanting to take on one of these options and are held back by a snow flurry while nature decides to re-load the slopes and valley walls, there’s always the chance to climb up, Spiderman style, on one of the indoor bouldering walls.
+If like me, you find yourself wanting to take on one of these options and are held back by a snow flurry while nature decides to re-load the slopes and valley walls, there’s always the chance to climb up, Spiderman style, on one of the indoor bouldering walls.
 This last-minute change of plan was a good thing – leading me towards a new sport I will soon be taking up back home in Vienna.

-Getting to Saalfelden Leogang for the Skicircus
+Getting to Saalfelden Leogang for the Salzburg Skicircus

 - By Plane.
 The nearest international airport is Salzburg, which has good connections with many of the major airlines.
 There is now a ‘Holiday Shuttle’ that travels non-stop eight times daily between the airport to Saalfelden Leogang.